 Secrets Manager cost optimization (reduce API calls safely)

-1) Cache secrets (the biggest lever)
+1) Cache secrets (the biggest lever when requests dominate)

 - Fetch secrets once per process startup and cache in memory.